CumulusNetworks/docs/content/version/cumulus-linux-35/Installation-Management/Upgrading-Cumulus-Linux.md

     the switch, they need to be migrated into the new `sources.list` file or the `sources.d/` directory.

-## Using the Config File Migration Script to Identify and Move Files to Cumulus Linux 3.0 and Later</span>
+## Using the Config File Migration Script to Identify and Move Files to Cumulus Linux 3.0 and Later

 You can use the [Config File Migration Script](https://github.com/CumulusNetworks/config-backup-upgrade-helper)